yasu24/Telling-Story-with-Data/data-visualization-critiques.md

 # Step one: find a data visualization
-The visualization and data I found are as below.
+The target visualization and data I found are as below.

 Title and source: [What Electricity Sources Power the World?](https://www.visualcapitalist.com/electricity-sources-by-fuel-in-2022/)